raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

 Hi, I'm Raymond ZHAO Wenlong.
-I am a Technical Product Specialist and Founder@Bean in Hong Kong.
+I am an Engineer and Founder@Bean in Hong Kong.
 I like building products, teams, and ourselves.

 I was a Technology Officer in HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer Alcatel-Lucent (now Nokia Corporation) .